MALCOLM FRAGER COLLECTION

 Restrictions and Use

 The special collections department of Sibley Music Library possesses extensive holdings of piano music cataloged within its rare books collection.
 It also possesses the Friedrich Kuhlau Collection, the Carl Czerny Collection, and the E. Maude Wilson Collection.
-The latter is collection of over 200 volumes of nineteenth-century piano music containing approximately 2500 individual works.
+The latter is a collection of over 200 volumes of nineteenth-century piano music containing approximately 2500 individual works.
 The collection has been briefly, but not completely, inventoried at the time of this writing, but is available for use.

 The Malcolm Frager Collection has been organized into two major sub-groups: personal papers and the library.
 These are further divided into series, and sub-series as described below.